npm/npm-profile/lib/README.md

 1. Call `profile.get` and check the status of `tfa`.
 If `pending` is true then you'll need to disable it with `profile.set({tfa: {password, mode: 'disable'}, …)`.
 2. `profile.set({tfa: {password, mode}}, {registry, auth: {token}})`
-   * Note that the user's `password` is required here in the `tfa` object, regardless of auth.
+   * Note that the user's `password` is required here in the `tfa` object, regardless of how you're authenticating.
-   * `mode` is either `auth-only` which requires `otp` when calling `login` or `createToken`, or `mode` is `auth-and-writes` and an `otp` will be required when publishing.
+   * `mode` is either `auth-only` which requires an `otp` when calling `login` or `createToken`, or `mode` is `auth-and-writes` and an `otp` will be required on login, publishing or when granting others access to your modules.
    * Be aware that this set call may require otp as part of the auth object.
      If otp is needed it will be indicated through a rejection in the usual way.
 3. If tfa was already enabled then you're just switch modes and a successful response means that you're done.
 If the tfa property is empty and tfa _wasn't_ enabled then it means they were in a pending state.
 3. The response will have a `tfa` property set to an `otpauth` URL, as [used by Google Authenticator](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
    You will need to show this to the user for them to add to their authenticator application.
 This is typically done as a QRCODE, but you can also show the value of the `secret` key in the `otpauth` query string and they can type or copy paste that in.
-4. To complete setting up two factor auth you need to make a second call to `profile.set` with `tfa` set to an array of TWO codes from the user's authenticator, eg:
-   `profile.set(tfa: [otp1, otp2]}, registry, {token})`
+4. To complete setting up two factor auth you need to make a second call to `profile.set` with `tfa` set to an array of TWO codes from the user's authenticator, eg: `profile.set(tfa: [otp1, otp2]}, registry, {token})`
 5. On success you'll get a result object with a `tfa` property that has an array of one-time-use recovery codes.
 These are used to authenticate later if the second factor is lost and generally should be printed and